canvas-ai/canvas-synapsd/README.md

   - untick(key, ids)
   - untickMany(keyArray, ids)
   - unticAll(ids)
-- We should move all internal bitmaps out of view, list methods should not return them nor should it be possible to edit them directly
+- We should move all internal bitmaps out of view, list methods should not return them nor should it be possible to edit them directly(maybe a dedicated dataset for internal bitmaps?)
+- We need to **implement a ignoreMissingBitmaps** option for list methods; this module is consumed by tool calls from ai agents and minions, compiling a list of bitmaps may not be very accurate
 - Add proper stats() support
 - Cleanup existing methods; implement the same consistent api to Bitmap, BitmapCollection and the main DB class
 - Implement nested bitmaps (simplest would be to just detect if a bitmap key ends with a ID or something like _nested:id or _ref:id)